Paul is an American ex-pat who has lived in Udon Thani since 2014. He has visited many popular attractions in the Udon

 A Must-See Udon Thani Tourist Attraction

 No trip to Udon Thani, Thailand, is complete without visiting the Thai-Chinese Cultural Center.
 Located near the center of Udon City's nightlife, the Cultural Center opened on January 6, 2013.
-Its aim is to preserve the art, culture, lifestyle, and philosophical principles of the ancestors of today's Thai-Chinese community.
+It aims to preserve the art, culture, lifestyle, and philosophical principles of the ancestors of today's Thai-Chinese community.

 The Cultural Center includes the Museum of Morality, the Garden of Thousand-Year-Old Morality, and a conference hall.
 The Wang Matcha Nong Bua Park and Lake is very near the Cultural Center.

 In this article, I will begin with a brief history of Udon Thani and its settlement by the Chinese.
 Next, I will describe some of the displays found in the Museum of Morality.
 Following this, the colorful Garden of Thousand-Year-Old Morality will be highlighted.
 After noting the conference hall and park and lake near the Cultural Center, I will pinpoint the location of the Cultural Center in Udon Thani and how to reach it from Bangkok.